Seahawks1013/242studentslabs/labs/lab9.md

 **[OBSERVE 1]**
 Record the three printed values: BST height, AVL height, and ⌊log₂(7)⌋.
 What is the ratio of BST height to AVL height?
 What would the ratio be for 1,000 elements inserted in sorted order?

+>>Answer: BST Height: 6 | AVL height: 2 | ⌊log₂(7)⌋ = 2
+>> The ratio of BST height ot AVL height is a ratio of 3 (6/2)=3x.
+As the sorted values are inserted, the BST degenrates into a right-leaning chain.
+For 1,000 elements in sorted order, the BST Height would eequal 999.
+AVL height = ⌊log₂(1000)⌋ ≈ 9.
+Therefore, the ratio would be about 111x.
 ---

 ## Part B — The Four Rotation Cases